 - Stickers on exterior covering are peeling off the helmet exterior shell, which weakens the protective capabilities of the helmet.

 If you want to be safe on your bike, you should invest in a good quality helmet that will efficiently protect your head upon impact during an accident.
-The above article considers various factors such as style, comfortability, the material used, etc., of different types of helmets available under the Harley brand so you can choose accordingly.
+The above article considers various factors such as style, comfortability, the material used, etc., of different types of Harley Davidson motorcycle helmets so you can choose accordingly.